 Nearest MTR: Tsim Sha Tsui

 Yuen Kee Restaurant was within walking distance from our apartment and its neon signs immediately caught our eye.
-Apparently, the restaurant prides itself for its beef dishes, but we weren’t feeling it for breakfast.
+Apparently, the restaurant prides itself on its beef dishes, but we weren’t feeling it for breakfast.

 4. Tim Ho Wan